ouzifeng/CI_PP4_SELLYOURTACKLE/README.md

 * Mailjet is being used as the SMTP service provider
 * Stripe is being used as the payment facilitator

+## Testing

+For testing the checkout, use the following credit card details to make a purchase:

+When testing interactively, use a card number, such as 4242 4242 4242 4242.
+Enter the card number in the Dashboard or in any payment form.

+Use a valid future date, such as 12/34.
+Use any three-digit CVC (four digits for American Express cards).
+Use any value you like for other form fields.

+Thus is Stripe's default test payment credit card.
+While Google and Paypal will allow checkout, they do not function the same unless the Stripe account is set to live mode.

 ## Acknowledgements